dmay/amazon-q-developer-cli/planning/mvp-small-wins/mvp-small-wins-0-scope.md

 4. Add job tracking to AgentEnvironment:
    - Track initial job IDs created before run() is called
    - Subscribe to JobEvent::Completed events
-   - When all initial jobs complete and no new jobs exist, trigger shutdown
+   - When JobEvent::Completed received, and there's no active jobs in the session's list, trigger shutdown
 5. Test both UI modes with and without the flag

 ### Acceptance Criteria